 Now you are the patient - how does that feel?

 Aftercare for both of us involved a regimen of wearing protective eye shields and eye drops.
-Dr Julian Theng and Dr Jerry Tan both met us the following day respectively – The bandage contact lens comes off, they do a quick check, and we are on our way.
+There's a follow-up appointment the day after - the bandage contact lens comes off, your eyes are checked, and you are on your way.

-Side effects wise, I had nothing apart from a little bit of glare and halo – that is perfectly normal during the recovery process, and it resolved in the next week or two.
-Dr Meow apparently had no side effects from day one, which she was delighted about.
+Side effects wise, I had nothing apart from a little bit of glare and halo - that is perfectly normal during the recovery process, and it resolved in the next week or two.
 Your eyes will be super sensitive to light for a good week or so, so be prepared to rock the indoor shades look.

-- Bandage lens suck – couldn’t wait to get them out the next day, which immediately improved my vision and comfort.
+- Bandage lenses suck - couldn't wait to get them out the next day, which immediately improved my vision and comfort.